 The hill was quite majestic in it's fluffy whiteness and there was only one other small group at the hill, so we didn't have to practice our sharing skills.
-As we reached the summit of the mountain and looked back to observe all our domain, we saw some rascally somebodies had made little giant ramps along the bottom.
-Because our bones are old, we opted to not go over any of these minuscule humongous bumps.
+As we reached the summit of the mountain and looked back to observe all our domain, we saw some rascally somebodies had made

 After much frolicking and enjoyment and maybe some out-of-shape panting, I took a smallish break.
 Because I wanted to savor the wintery-ness of it all.
 My friend B took a solo run, then when she returned, I decided on a solo run of my own.
 Right over the mountainous death ramp.
 But that part was an accident.
 I see myself about to go over this stupid bump and all I can think of is how painful landing is going to be, so I stick my feet out to try and change my trajectory.
 Oh, it changed my trajectory all right.
 As I slid over the ramp my feet got caught under me, my sled flew from me (cowardly sled), and I hit the ground like a ton of bricks.